 Things to Think about Before Signing up for an Equity Mortgage

 There are a couple of important considerations you should make before you decide that this type of mortgage is for you.
 Because they hold the promise of a nice sum of money in your hands, it can be all too easy to have your judgment clouded.
+This is specially true for homeowners looking forward to their retirement and eyeing a reverse mortgage through their property.
+In such a scenario, the reverse mortgage costs could be a deal-breaker but not without caveats.
 Hence, think about the following things and speak to an expert like Steve Buzzi before agreeing to anything:

 - Understand that you will usually have a fixed interest rate on your equity loan, and this might be a higher rate than that on a regular mortgage.